 ”We probably didn’t do as good a job as we should have when we rolled out Africom,” US Defence Secretary Robert Gates said last month in remarks to a foreign policy groups.

-“My view at this point is that deeds are going to count for more than words.
+”My view at this point is that deeds are going to count for more than words.
+And I think we need to take it a step at a time.

 ”I don’t think we should push African governments to a place that they don’t really want to go in terms of these relationships.
 I think we start with those that are interested in developing relationships,” he said.